GothenburgBitFactory/taskserver-troubleshooting/PITCHME.md

 **Could not connect to <host> <port>**

 When you generated certificates, you modified a `vars` file, in particular the `CN=<name>` setting.
-That name must match the output of  $ hostname -f+ on the server for the certificate to validate.
+That name must match the output of ` hostname -f` on the server for the certificate to validate.

 ```bash
 $ certtool -i < server.cert.pem | grep Subject: